Lecture Notes in Cosmology: Inflation

 {\rightskip=3truepc\leftskip=3truepc {\it And if inflation is wrong, then God missed a good trick.
 But, of course, we've come across a lot of other good tricks that nature has decided not to use} 0.10 in \centerline{\it ---Jim Peebles, interview at Princeton (1994)} 0.20 in }

-We dedicate this chapter to inflation, a model of the primordial universe in which an almost constant $H$ provides a scale factor $a$ growing exponentially with the cosmic time.
-Inflation is able to solve some puzzles related to background cosmology and also to provide a testable prediction of the power spectrum of primordial fluctuations.
-Among the first pioneering works on inflation there are \cite{Starobinsky:1979ty}, \cite{Guth:1980zm}, \cite{Linde:1981mu} and \cite{Albrecht:1982wi}.
+We dedicate this chapter to inflation, a model of the primordial universe in which an almost constant $H$ provides a scale factor $a$ that grows exponentially with cosmic time.
+Inflation is able to solve some puzzles related to background cosmology and also provides a testable prediction of the power spectrum of primordial fluctuations.
+Among the first pioneering works on inflation are \cite{Starobinsky:1979ty}, \cite{Guth:1980zm}, \cite{Linde:1981mu}, and \cite{Albrecht:1982wi}.

-An alternative to inflation which has risen some interest is the so-called \textbf{bouncing cosmology} in which the universe is eternal and whose evolution is characterised by a contracting phase followed by an expanding one, through a bouncing phase whose physical details are governed by quantum cosmology.
-See \cite{Novello:2008ra} and \cite{Brandenberger:2016vhg} for recent reviews on the subject which, though interesting, we shall not tackle here.
+An alternative to inflation that has garnered some interest is the so-called \textbf{bouncing cosmology} , in which the universe is eternal and whose evolution is characterized by a contracting phase followed by an expanding one, through a bouncing phase whose physical details are governed by quantum cosmology.
+See \cite{Novello:2008ra} and \cite{Brandenberger:2016vhg} for recent reviews on the subject, which, though interesting, we shall not tackle here.